-Collect new maintenance data
+Collect maintenance data

 Batch collection of maintenance data takes several hours to complete and requires large amounts of free disk space.
-For details, refer to "3.2.1.5 Estimation of maintenance data capacity" in "User's Guide."
+For details, refer to "3.2.1.5 Estimation of required disk space for maintenance data" in "User's Guide."